roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_fasta.rst

 (1) "regular expression matching" *SangerAlignment* inputs (**FASTA**)
 -----------------------------------------------------------------------

-For regular expression matching method, sangeranalyseR will group reads based on their contig name and read direction in their names automatically; therefore, users have to follow the read-naming regulations below:
+For regular expression matching method, sangeranalyseR will group reads based on their contig name and read direction in their read names automatically; therefore, users have to follow the read-naming regulations below:

 .. note::